A much-loved piece of Australian children's literature, written by Norman Lindsay in the early 1900s (it was published in 1918).

 Afterwards, in appreciation of what Bunyip did, Bill and Sam induct him into the "Noble Society of Pudding Owners", allowing him to continue travelling on together and sharing Albert's delicious sides.
 Bunyip eagerly accepts, though the pudding thieves come back and make off with Albert several times before everything is sorted out to a happy ending.

 * AnthropomorphicFood: Albert, quite literally.
-For some reason, the same magic that made him a "cut and come again pudding" (no matter how much is taken, he always regrows) able to change to any variety of pudding, cake or pie just by whistling twice and turning the bowl around also gave him a face, spindly arms and legs, and a wicked tongue.
+For some reason, the same magic that made him a "cut and come again pudding" (no matter how much is taken, he always regrows and is able to change to any variety of pudding, cake or pie just by whistling twice and turning the bowl around) also gave him a face, spindly arms and legs, and a wicked tongue.

 * BadassBeard: Subverted with Uncle Wattleberry's "huge, fiery red" beard and moustache.
 While he is inexorbitantly proud of them, Bunyip Bluegum finds them a nuisance that, among other things, are always getting in the soup.
 They also get him mistaken for the pudding thieving wombat in disguise in one chapter.

 * GuileHero: Bunyip Bluegum is the most calm, rational member of the trio, and tends to be the cleverest as well.
 Bunyip is the one who sorts things out when trapped in a KangarooCourt; by claiming that Albert was poisoned, which sends the judge into such a panic (he and the Usher having been gorging on the pudding through the trial) that he goes wild and starts attacking everyone with a bottle of port.
 He then snatches the pudding and gets out of there with his friends.